 At the end of the first semester of year 1, the university supervisor and district mentor will complete the midterm evaluation of the intern candidate.
 At the end of the second semester of year 1, the university supervisor and district mentor will complete the final evaluation of the intern candidate to assess competencies met and those that need to be worked on in the coming semester.
 This evaluation cycle is repeated in year 2.
-The midterm and final evaluations are submitted via TaskStream.

 At the end of year 2, the university supervisor and district mentor will complete an Individual Development Plan (IPD) providing guidance to the intern candidate on how they will continue to develop as a teacher during their induction program.
-The IDP is submitted via Taskstream.